|Images copyright MARVEL COMICS|

 own copy.
 Quick - before they're all gone.

 Posted by Kid at Tuesday, April 26, 2016

 Monday, 25 April 2016

 Sunday, 24 April 2016

 On a recent trip to the West End of Glasgow, me and my ol' china Moonmando had a wee suanter roon' the place while he snapped a few photies.
-Thought you might like to look at 'em.
+Thought you might like to take a look at 'em.
 (You can see me lurking about in the first three.)

 Posted by Kid at Sunday, April 24, 2016